 Cofounder Michael Morisy manages the site's general operations.
 In 2014-2015, he was named a John S. Knight Journalism Fellow at Stanford University.
 He was previously an editor at the Boston Globe, where he launched the paper's technology vertical BetaBoston.
 He contributed to the New York Daily News' Pulitzer Prize-winning series on the deadly health conditions of Ground Zero workers.
 For encrypted communications please email email@example.com and use his PGP key.
 He graduated in 2007 from Cornell University with a degree in English.

 Cofounder Mitchell Kotler is the site's lead developer and site architect.
 He is a veteran of multiple technology companies and startups, including AMD, Achronix, and eProvenance.
 He graduated magna cum laude with a Bachelors degree in Electrical and Computer Engineering from Cornell University in 2007, and earned a Masters Degree from Cornell in 2008.
-You can contact him securely using his PGP Key.
+You can contact him at firstname.lastname@example.org / PGP Key.

 Executive Editor JPat Brown is a graduate of Bowdoin College, the former Editor-in-Chief of the alt-weekly DigBoston, the author of a really stupid book about owls, and at one point ran a computer lab in a church basement.
 He's been published in the Boston Herald, had his public records work written about in Newsweek and the New York Times, and wrote a thing that Jerry Seinfeld read out loud in a funny voice on The Daily Show.
 Hit him up at email@example.com or @resentfultweet.